-France - 2020/21 onramme duration (years) 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 0 1 2 3 4 5 6 7 8 cycle 1 cycle 2 cycle 3 cycle 4 (1) CPGE: Classes préparatoires aux Grandes Écoles Note: ISCED 4 education covers less than 2 % of the total number of students (all levels).
-Since September 2020, training has become compulsory for students aged between16 and 18.
-Young people will be able to fulfil this compulsory training by several means: schooling, apprenticeship, training courses, civic service, and support system or social and professional integration mea Early childhood education and care (for which the Ministry of Education is not responsible) Secondary vocational education Early childhood education and care (for which the Ministry of Education is responsible) Post-secondary non-tertiary education Secondary general education Primary education Single structure Tertiary education (full-time
+France - 2020/21 Ane of students ronramme duration (years) 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 0 1 2 3 4 5 6 7 8 cycle 1 cycle 2 cycle 3 cycle 4 (1) CPGE: Classes préparatoires aux Grandes Écoles Note: ISCED 4 education covers less than 2 % of the total number of students (all levels).
+Since September 2020, training has become compulsory for students age between16 and 18.
+Young people will be able to fulfil this compulsory training by several means: schooling, apprenticeship, training courses, civic service, and support system or social and Early childhood education and care (for which the Ministry of Education is not responsible Secondary vocational education Early childhood education and care (for which the Ministry of Education is responsible) Post-secondary non-tertiary education Primary education Single structure Secondary general education Tertiary education (full-time